elfein/project-two-abundance/README.md

 ## Developer Notes

 - This project reinforced the importance of organized user stories, which were vital for keeping me sane while constructing CRUD functionality.
-- It was satisfying to add in slightly more interactive features compared to project one, like hover transformations, user/collection preview images, and confirmation overlays.
+- It was satisfying to add in slightly more interactive features compared to project one, like hover transitions, user/collection preview images, and confirmation overlays.
 - I did feel less structured in my attempt at styling, with user stories becoming less defined at that point.
 This might be fixed by having a more specific visual design in mind at the start, although the flexibility was also beneficial.
 - The question of setting up a user and their collections all from one page seems like a difficult and interesting challenge to tackle given way more time.
-- It also would have been awesome to include optional video/link properties for items, so things
+- It also would have been awesome to include optional video/link properties for items.